robertmuth/Cwerg/README.md

-Cwerg is a lightweight compiler backend aimed at experimental programming language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
+Cwerg is a lightweight compiler backend aimed at new programming language implementations that want to avoid heavy dependencies like [LLVM](https://llvm.org).
 It has no dependencies and can directly generate ELF executables for Arm32, Arm64 and X86-64 ISAs.
 Besides AOT compilation, (one-shot) JITing is also supported.

-The project currently consists of:
+The core project currently consists of:

 * RICS like [Intermediate Representation (IR)](Docs/opcodes.md)
 * Optimizer for the IR